cookienocreams/small_rna/README.md

 ## Installation instructions

-Create executable to run on local machine the standard way with the package manager:
+Create executable to run on local machine using the `julia` library `PackageCompiler`:

 ```julia
 using Pkg